DS-100/sp24/gradproject.md

 Your task is to assist the agency with making this initial call quickly by automatically classifying images based on the disaster scenario.
 Specifically, your role will be to build a classifier that can distinguish images from the `midwest-flooding` disaster and the `socal-fire` disaster.

 To assess your performance, please submit predictions for the `test_images_flooding-fire.npz` images.
-This should be in a csv file `test_images_flooding-fire_predictions.csv` consisting of a single column with no header, with a 0 to indicate a `midwest-flooding` prediction and a 1 to indicate a `socal-fire` prediction.
+This should be in a csv file `test_images_flooding-fire_predictions.csv` consisting of a single column named `pred`, with a 0 to indicate a `midwest-flooding` prediction and a 1 to indicate a `socal-fire` prediction.
 The prediction in row *i* should correspond to the *ith* image.

 #### *Task B: Damage Level Classification*
 {:.no_toc}